biostochastics/CodeConCat/README.md

 3. **Integration**:
    - Use programmatic API for tight integration
    - Use web API for loose coupling
-   - Consider using configuration files for consistency
+   - Consider using a `.codeconcat.yml` (or `.codeconcat.yaml`) configuration file for consistency and reproducibility

 4. **Error Handling**:
    - Always implement proper error handling